mohdvasm/voice-assistant-with-rag/README.md

-# AI Voice Bot Powered with RAG
+# AI Voice Assistant Powered with RAG

+### The project has been developed on Ubuntu.
+Be care fule while testing on windows becase of the different dependencies.